aospapp/aosp/external/python/cryptography/docs/development/test-vectors.rst

   critical.
 * ``invalid_signature.pem`` - A certificate signing request for an RSA 1024 bit key containing an invalid signature with correct padding.
+* ``challenge.pem`` - A certificate signing request for an RSA 2048 bit key
+  containing a challenge password.
+* ``challenge-invalid.der`` - A certificate signing request for an RSA 2048 bit
+  key containing a challenge password attribute that has been encoded as an ASN.1 integer rather than a string.
+* ``challenge-unstructured.pem`` - A certificate signing request for an RSA 2048 bit key containing a challenge password attribute and an unstructured name attribute.

 Custom X.509 Certificate Revocation List Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~